spe-uob/2021-UoBAR/README.md

 ## Setup instruction - IOS
-·For ios version ，we recommend use Xcode to this project which support debug and simulate on the real machine
+- For ios version ，we recommend use Xcode to this project which support debug and simulate on the real machine

-·Install Prerequisite
+- Install Prerequisite

 i.Xcode （Which need macOS v12 or higher version）

 ii.App account

-·Set up
+- Set up

 i.Clone the repository: git clone https://github.com/spe-uob/2021-UoBAR.git